AIMET QuantAnalyzer

 Requirements

-• An FP32 pretrained model for analysis
+• An FP32 pre-trained model for analysis

-• A user defined function for passing 500-1000 representative data samples through the model for quantization calibration.
+• A user-defined function for passing 500-1000 representative data samples through the model for quantization calibration

-• A user defined function for passing labeled data through the model for evaluation, returning an accuracy metric
+• A user-defined function for passing labeled data through the model for evaluation, returning an accuracy metric

 QuantAnalyzer performs the following analyses:

-1. Sensitivity analysis to weight and activation quantization:
+Sensitivity analysis to weight and activation quantization

 QuantAnalyzer compares the accuracies of the original FP32 model, an activation-only quantized model, and a weight-only quantized model.
+This helps determine which AIMET quantization technique(s) will be more beneficial for the model.

-This helps users determine which AIMET quantization technique(s) will be more beneficial for the model.
 For example, in situations where the model is more sensitive to activation quantization, PTQ techniques like Adaptive Rounding or Cross Layer Equalization might not be very helpful.

 Accuracy values for each model are printed as part of AIMET logging.